-- When a right-of-way boat changes course, she shall give the other boat room to keep clear. - In addition, on a beat to windward when a port-tack boat is keeping clear by sailing to pass to leeward of a starboard-tack boat, the starboard-tack boat shall not bear away if as a result the port-tack boat must change course immediately to continue keeping clear.
+- When a right-of-way board changes course, she shall give the other board room to keep clear. - In addition, on a beat to windward when a port-tack board is keeping clear by sailing to pass to leeward of a starboard-tack board, the starboard-tack board shall not bear away if as a result the port-tack board must change course immediately to continue keeping clear.